 TraceGains Wins Endorsement as Official Supply Chain Automation Partner for SupplySide West

-WESTMINSTER, CO, UNITED STATES, August 28, 2019 /EINPresswire.com/ -- Informa Markets has endorsed TraceGains, the leader in cloud-based compliance, quality, and new product development software for the CPG industry, as the official Supply Chain Automation Partner of SupplySide West and Food ingredients North America, set for Oct.
+/EIN News/ -- PHOENIX, Aug.
+28, 2019 (GLOBE NEWSWIRE) -- Informa Markets has endorsed TraceGains, the leader in cloud-based compliance, quality, and new product development software for the CPG industry, as the official Supply Chain Automation Partner of SupplySide West and Food ingredients North America, set for Oct.
 15-19 in Las Vegas.

 The annual trade show attracts more than 17,000 decision makers from the global food, beverage, and supplement market who gather to find suppliers, identify market trends, discuss industry issues, and network with peers.